typedb/typedb-docs/0001-typedb/01-start/02-installation.md

 ### Stop

 Press Ctrl-C in the terminal running TypeDB.
+Confirm action if requested.

 ## Linux